RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

       * Address of the doorbell is in legacy_hardware_doorbell_ptr field of amd_signal_t.
     * Release spinlock protecting the legacy doorbell of the queue.
 Atomic store of value 0.
   * Signal Load/Signal Wait/Signal Read-Modify-Write Atomics are not supported.
 Instruction sequence for these operations and this signal kind is empty.

-Notes:
-  * Although CZ provides us context-switching support, it is at a dispatch level granularity (and is also not selective from the ISA).

 ### Terms and definitions